Migrate API overview

 sticky is a property with possible values of 0 and 1.
 Some of the properties are identifiers, for example uid for users or retailer and SKU for a product import.

 Identifiers enable us to track changes and more.
 Once the destination plugin saves the row and the destination identifier values are known, we save the values of the source identifiers, the values of the destination identifiers, and the row hash, into an identifier (id) map.
-The source identifier and the hash in the map allows for tracking changes for continuous migrations.
+The source identifier and the hash in the map allow for tracking changes for continuous migrations.
 The source identifier and the destination identifier allows for looking up values based on a previous migration -- if a source had user uid 44 which became user uid 56 on the destination, a source node authored by uid 44 needs to be able to look up that 56.

 Highwater marks offer another way to track changes.
 This requires the source to have a property (the highwater property) telling when did the record change last, such as the node

 changed property.
 If there is a highwater property, we can import in changed order and save the changed timestamp of the last successfully imported record.

 A configuration contains four keys typically: id, source, process, destination.
 The first is a simple string, the identifier of the migration.
 The rest will each be covered in detail on their respective child pages.

-There is a tutorial on writing entity migrations.
+There is a tutorial for module maintainers on writing entity migrations.